 Part of feeling comfortable on the course is knowing the unwritten rules.
 They're mostly about safety, speed, and respect for the course itself.

-- Pace of Play: Aways keep up with the group in front of you.
+- Pace of Play: Always keep up with the group in front of you.
 Be ready to hit when it's your turn.
 Don't spend more than a minute or two looking for a lost ball.

-- Care for the Course: Rake your footprints in sand bankers, and fix any marks your bull leaves after landing on the green surface with a divot tool.
+- Care for the Course: Rake your footprints in sand bunkers, and fix divots your ball leaves on the green with a divot tool.

 Final Thoughts